scipy-conference/scipy_proceedings/output/geoffrey_poore/geoffrey_poore.rst

    :math:`-1.2807764064` and :math:`0.780776406404`.

-Such an approach works, but the code must be modified every time the order of the polynomial changes.
+Such an approach works, but the code must be modified significantly whenever the polynomial changes.
 A more sophisticated approach automatically generates the LaTeX code and perhaps rounds the roots as well, for an arbitrary polynomial.